mamezou-tech/mamezou-tech-site/src/en/posts/typescript-intro/introduction-to-typescript-for-java-engineer_primitive-type.md

 Optional<String> null1 = Optional.empty();
 var nullInf = new CustomTypeNullObject();
 ```
-Using Optional or NullObject patterns can express something similar.
+Using Optional or the Null Object pattern can express something similar.

 ## undefined